Conduct and Behaviour of Visitors in Parliament Buildings

 Appendix A: Dress / Uniforms

-One aim of the Northern Ireland Assembly Commission (the Commission) is to ensure that the Assembly and its work is accessible to all and communicated widely.
+One aim of the Commission is to ensure that the Assembly and its work is accessible to all and communicated widely.

 Plenary Sittings and Committee meetings are the core business of the Assembly and must therefore be allowed to proceed without any interference or disruption.